 425 North Point St., San Francisco

 Neighboring Fisherman’s Wharf and Telegraph Hill is Embarcadero.
 Here, you’re nearby the Coit Tower and The Filbert and Greenwich Steps, which are great hikes if you feel like breaking a sweat (have you seen how steep this city is?).
-Make sure to stop by the Ferry Building, where you can shop the farmer’s market, dine on delicious fare, and take the ferry to Marin County.
+Stop by the Ferry Building, where you can shop the farmer’s market, dine on delicious fare, and take the ferry to Marin County.

 Where to Stay: Located along the waterfront is Hotel Vitale, a Joie de Vivre hotel.
 Take in views of the Bay Bridge from many different room types, including circular suites and studios with private terraces, at this eight-story hotel.

 8 Mission St., San Francisco

 This central location to Chinatown, Union Square, Russian Hill, and Pacific Heights is iconic to San Francisco.
 Imagine charming townhouses perched on hilltops.
 Walk or take a quick cable car ride to Chinatown to check out the restaurant, China Live, and enjoy endless shopping in Union Square.

 Where to Stay: Located at the top of Nob Hill is San Francisco landmark InterContinental Mark Hopkins with a breathtakingly beautiful façade.
 Expect old-world luxury inside.

 999 California St., San Francisco

-From here, be sure to visit the iconic five-story Peace Pagoda in Japantown, dine at State Bird Provisions in Filmore, and go shopping at Pacific Heights.
+From here, visit the iconic five-story Peace Pagoda in Japantown, dine at State Bird Provisions in Filmore, and go shopping at Pacific Heights.
 It’s also a five-minute drive from Hayes Valley, which is one of our favorite neighborhoods for boutique shopping.
-Here, be sure to go to Rand + Statler boutique and Arlequin Café & Food-to-Go (the outdoor patio is a hidden gem).
+Don't miss Rand + Statler boutique and Arlequin Café & Food-to-Go (the outdoor patio is a hidden gem).